PyConTH/www/site/pages/pycon-thailand.en.rst

        http://wesmckinney.com

        Wes McKinney has been creating fast, easy-to-use data wrangling and statistical computing tools, mostly in the Python programming language, since 2007.
 He is best known for creating the pandas project and writing the book Python for Data Analysis.
-       He is also a contributor to the Arrow, Kudu (incubating), and Parquet projects within the Apache Software Foundation.
+       He is a PMC member of the Apache Arrow and Parquet projects in The Apache Software Foundation.

 Sponsors